 Rye bread can run the gamut from a fruit-and-nut studded loaf to a classic sourdough rye, to the dark, dense pumpernickel (another of my favorite breads that I want to make one of these days!) which is actually a type of rye bread.

 So kneading seeds like caraway, fennel, or anise into the dough or sprinkling seed mixes like Trader Joe's Everything Bagel Topping on top will give distinctive taste to a loaf of rye bread.

 My friend Jenni from The Gingered Whisk and I have been doing a series for the past year where we look at old recipes from a specific time period and recreate them in our home kitchens to feed to our families.
 Sometimes we try to keep the recipes as close to their historical roots as possible, and other times we tweak them to fit our modern palates.

+For this installment, we decided to attempt foods from the Middle Ages, which turned out to be pretty challenging for me.
 Medieval food recipes are pretty out there, and the more I researched about food in medieval times, the more I realized that I needed to distinguish between the food of the rich and the food of the poor because what you ate was very strongly influenced by where you were in society.

 In the Middle Ages, there was a well-defined hierarchy to the social structure with royalty at the top, followed by nobles, then knights, then the clergy, then tradesmen and peasants.
 You were born into a class of people and generally stayed there your entire life, with very little opportunity for advancement.